 Asa Gray Garden

-The garden’s diverse mix of species from both Eastern Asian and Eastern North America, help to celebrate the legacy of botanist Asa Gary (1810 – 1888), the Garden’s namesake.
-While working with herbarium specimens, Gray discovered the striking similarities between American and Asian plant species and used his research to advance the hypothesis that these species descended from common ancestors.
+is celebrated through a diverse mix of species native to either East Asia or Eastern North America.
+While working with herbarium specimens, Gray discovered the striking similarities between American and Asian plant species and used his research to hypothesize that these species descended from common ancestors.
 Several specific pairings within the garden now pay tribute to the “Father of American Botany.”

 Comments are closed.